The ads above are Google-sponsored.

 GERMAN WORDS YOU MIGHT NEED TO KNOW

-...and, at the end of this article, a wee humorous bit on why
+...and, at the end of the article, a wee humorous bit on why

-Most of the time there isn't any problem with how native language documents are translated into other languages and then published by factories that made the product.
+Most of the time there are few problems with how native language documents are translated into other languages and then published by factories that made the product.
 Once in awhile even a factory goofs.
 One such goof is from the math-challenged idiot who translated the correct torques specified in Nm to incorrect values in Ftlbs.
 It was then published in many BMW factory publications.
 Sometimes there are problems with spelling and sound, that make something be the opposite than what was meant.
 The German "Auf" is such a situation.

 We order by part number or perhaps from a sketch or we describe where it goes/fits/etc. Almost all the time, this works quite well.

-Information on this page was from several sources.
-Sources included past articles in BMW MOA ON magazine; a posting by Joe 'Cuda' on 20 January 2001 to the Airheads LIST; some of my own input; and, from corrections supplied to me by Hans-Jürgen of Germany.
+Sources for this article included past articles in BMW MOA ON magazine; a posting by Joe 'Cuda' on 20 January 2001 to the Airheads LIST; my own input; and, corrections supplied to me by Hans-Jürgen of Germany.
 Further corrections were made on 3/29-30/2012 from additional input by Joe.

 I did not take nor use 100% of everyone's suggestions, primarily due to COMMON USE in the USA; thus, any quibbling about things on this page can be blamed on ME!

-In some instances on this page I have used ASCII code to show the way the German's might show these words in PRINT.
-It is possible that some things will look totally weird, and maybe print something not like a German letter; computers vary in display, depending on how you have set certain preferences, and the language settings in particular.
-I have found this particularly happening more often with the dieresis marks (umlauts) which are the double dots (a pair of dots, located over a vowel).
+In some instances on this page I have used ASCII code to display show how the German's might show letters and words in PRINT.
+It is possible that some things will look totally weird on YOUR computer; and, possibly print something not like a German letter.
+Computers vary in display, depending on how you have set certain preferences, and the language settings in particular.
+I have found this happens more often with the dieresis marks (umlauts) which are the double dots (a pair of dots, located over a vowel).
 The purpose is to soften the sound.
-An example of these are the following, which MAY NOT show up properly on YOUR computer.
+An example of these letters are the following, which, again, MAY NOT show up properly on YOUR computer.
 It is possible for these to display correctly, or partially correctly, or not at all, depending on your computer AND even differently in different programs in your computer.

 ë ö Ö ä ÿ Ü